-SOUTH CAROLINA Statute(s) and initial S.C.
-CODE ANN. §§ 44-53-1910 to 53-1970 (West 2021) (eff.
-June effective date(s) 10, 2017).
-Substantive None. amendments to law(s) Individual(s) eligible for GS protection Person who seeks medical assistance for another person who appears to be experiencing a drug or alcohol-related overdose.
+SOUTH CAROLINA Statute(s) and initial effective date(s) S.C.
+CODE ANN. §§ 44-53-1910 to 53-1970 (West 2022) (eff.
+June 10, 2017).
+Substantive amendments to law(s) None.
+Individual(s) eligible for GS protection Person who seeks medical assistance for another person who appears to be experiencing a drug or alcohol-related overdose.
 Person who experiences a drug or alcohol-related overdose and needs medical assistance.
 The law defines the phrases "drug or alcohol-related overdose" and "seeks medical assistance."
 A "drug or alcohol-related overdose" is a condition resulting from the use of a controlled substance, alcohol, or another substance combined with one of these.
-Protection as to An eligible person will not be prosecuted for: controlled substance • Possessing a controlled substance (S.C.
-CODE ANN. § 44-53possession crimes 370(c) (West 2021)); or • Possessing less than one gram of methamphetamine or cocaine base (S.C.
-CODE ANN. § 44-53-375(A) (West 2021)).
-Protection as to drug An eligible person will not be prosecuted for: paraphernalia crimes • Possessing drug paraphernalia (S.C.
-CODE ANN. § 44-53-391 (West 2021)); or Selling or delivering drug paraphernalia when the sale or delivery is to the person who appears to be experiencing a drug-related overdose (S.C.
-CODE ANN. § 44-53-391 (West 2021)).
-Protection as to other An eligible person will not be prosecuted for: crimes/violations Dispensing or delivering a controlled substance when the controlled substance is dispensed or delivered directly to the person who appears to be experiencing a drug-related overdose (S.C.
-CODE ANN. § 44-53-370(a) (West 2021)); Dispensing or delivering methamphetamine or cocaine when the methamphetamine or cocaine base is dispensed or delivered directly to the person who appears to be experiencing a drug-related overdose (S.C.
-CODE ANN. § 44-53-375(B) (West 2021)); Purchasing, attempting to purchase, consuming, or knowingly possessing alcoholic beverages by an individual under the age of 21 (S.C.
-CODE ANN. § 63-19-2440 (West 2021)); Transferring or giving beer or wine to a person under the age of 21 for consumption (S.C.
-CODE ANN. § 61-4-90 (West 2021)); or Contributing to the delinquency of a minor (S.C.
-CODE ANN.
+Protection as to controlled substance possession crimes An eligible person will not be prosecuted for: Possessing a controlled substance (S.C.
+CODE ANN. § 44-53-370(c) (West 2022)); or Possessing less than one gram of methamphetamine or cocaine base (S.C.
+CODE ANN. § 44-53-375(A) (West 2022)).
+Protection as to drug paraphernalia crimes An eligible person will not be prosecuted for: Possessing drug paraphernalia (S.C.
+CODE ANN. § 44-53-391 (West 2022)); or Selling or delivering drug paraphernalia when the sale or delivery is to the person who appears to be experiencing a drug-related overdose (S.C.
+CODE ANN. § 44-53-391 (West 2022)).
+Protection as to other crimes/violations An eligible person will not be prosecuted for: Dispensing or delivering a controlled substance when the controlled substance is dispensed or delivered directly to the person who appears to be experiencing a drug-related overdose (S.C.
+CODE ANN. § 44-53-370(a) (West 2022)); Dispensing or delivering methamphetamine or cocaine when the methamphetamine or cocaine base is dispensed or delivered directly to the person who appears to be experiencing a drug-related overdose (S.C.
+CODE ANN. § 44-53-370(a) (West 2022)); Purchasing, attempting to purchase, consuming, or knowingly possessing alcoholic beverages by an individual under the age of 21 (S.C.
+CODE ANN. § 63-19-2440 (West 2022)); Transferring or giving beer or wine to a person under the age of 21 for consumption (S.C.
+CODE ANN. § 61-4-90 (West 2022)); or Contributing to the delinquency of a minor (S.C.
+CODE ANN. § 16-17-490 (West 2022)).